 Austin based band Tele Novella's style is described on the website northerntransmissions.com as "macabre-pop".
 Not too sure what that means but the official video for the lead track on their album House Of Souls, Heavy Balloon, features this Futuro as a backdrop several times.

 DFW ABC affiliate WFAA/Channel 8 ran this news story, titled Weird Wednesday: The Mysterious Futuro House, 080316.
-Though I live in DFW and often watch WFAA I missed this story but Daniel Robinson kindly sent me a "heads up"; thanks Daniel.
+Though we live in DFW and often watch WFAA we missed this story but Daniel Robinson kindly sent us a "heads up"; thanks Daniel.
 Unfortunately the video does not provide any new information or insight.

-This group of photos shows the interior of the unit which appears largely unchanged since the last time I visited [though some of the debris has been removed].
+This group of photos shows the interior of the unit which appears largely unchanged since the last time we visited (though some of the debris has been removed).

 These shots show some of the issues that can be seen on the exterior of the unit including "bulging" along the seams between sections, damage around the windows exposing the "sandwiched" insulation between the outer and inner skins, bulging and evidence of repairs around the mounting points for the support struts and so on.

 The seams between sections seem to be in very poor condition as these shots show; the shots in this group are of the vertical seams between sections of the same hemisphere.

 These shots show the condition of the seam between upper and lower hemispheres.